OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * Used on module pages to allow HTML5 post messages from this origin, allows embedded AVs to communicate with the parent module page
   * Ex: "av_origin": "http://algoviz.org",

-* **glob_jsav_exer_options** - (optional) a JSON object containing the global grading options that will be applied to all JSAV exercises in the book, unless overridden by exercise-specific options.
+* **glob_jsav_exer_options** - (optional) an object containing options (applied to every JSAV exercise in the book) that control how JSAV handles exercises, can be overridden by exercise-specific options

 * **exercises_root_dir** - (optional) allows the user to change the default location where the Exercises/ directory can be found, defaults to OpenDSA root directory if omitted